-Most municipal governments need to poll citizens regarding community planning and development initiatives.
-What do people think about repairs to the main road?
-What are people’s priorities for new infrastructure spending?
-How important are the upgrades to the recreation centre?
+Municipal governments often need to poll citizens regarding community planning and development initiatives.
+What do people think about changes to the roads?
+What are the priorities for new infrastructure spending?
+How should the local government invest in parks and recreation?

 These are the types of issues that are particularly well-suited for online discussion and debate.
-Different opinions can be presented, supported, argued against, and maybe even resolved!
-People can contribute and check in on their own schedule as well as take time to think about issues before commenting on other people’s ideas.
+Different opinions can be presented, supported, argued against, and ultimately resolved.
+People can contribute and check in on their own schedule, as well as take time to think about issues before commenting on other people’s ideas.

 Diverse sets of stakeholders and user needs

 Municipalities generally want to hear from as many people in their community as possible.
 This can present a big challenge in the online environment due to the diverse range of knowledge and behaviours across different stakeholder groups.

-Meanwhile, long-time residents who many not understand the difference between a browser and a search engine, might require an hour or two of focused effort to get online, navigate to the right page, make sense of the buttons, icons and links, and finally feel ready to submit a comment only to discover they have to go through another process of registering a user name and password before they can actually post their opinion.
+Less tech-savvy stakeholders may struggle to participate online, navigating to the right page, make sense of the buttons, icons and links, and finally feel frustrated to discover they have to go through another process of registering a user name and password before they can actually post their opinion.

-How can municipalities straddle this divide and make online community engagement a process that is simple enough for less tech savvy citizens to participate while still keeping it engaging and pertinent for younger constituents?
+How can municipalities straddle this divide and make online community engagement a process that is meaningful and easy for all participants?

 - Clear, consistent prompts and interface cues (icons, buttons, layout) should be intuitive and ideally fade into the background as a support to the content.

 - Accessibility standards should be followed and it should be immediately obvious how to navigate and make the text larger or smaller.

-- Setting up the platform to focus primarily on the content keeps things on the same level for all users.
+- Set up the platform to focus primarily on the content, keeping things on the same level for all users.